-- 7.16 The overall scale of development that could be realised (1,750 2,050 dwellings) is more than that required to make up the identified shortfall (800600).
+- 7.16 The overall scale of development that could be realised (2,050 dwellings) is more than that required to make up the identified shortfall (600).
 The site lies within the river Mease catchment and so development has to avoid having an adverse impact upon the integrity of the river Mease Special Area of Conservation (more on this can be found in the Environment chapter of this Local Plan).
 It has been agreed that pumping sewage effluent from Packington and Measham sewage works out of the Mease catchment is the most effective long term solution to deal with issues relating to phosphate levels in the catchment.
 It is considered that pumping out could be achieved by 2025.
 Therefore, the amount of development which will be allowed to be built on this site until such time as pumping out is taking place is restricted to 600 dwellings. - 7.17 In respect of access to the site the primary point will be from the A511.
 There will also be a secondary point of access from Smisby Road.
 It is important that any link between these two points is designed so that it does become used as a short cut between the A511 and Smisby Road.
 A third point of access from Nottingham Road will be allowed but this is primarily designed to enable sustainable transport access, such as buses, walking and cycling.
-This access will serve no more than 70 dwellings. - 7.18 Land west of High Street Measham (H2ea) is potentially affected by the currently preferred proposed route for HS2.
-In order to provide flexibility in the event that the final route of HS2 does impact upon the site.
-If this route is confirmed as the final route some, if not all, of this development will not be provided.
-It would, therefore, be necessary it is proposed to make alternative provision to ensure that the overall requirement is still met.
+This access will serve no more than 70 dwellings. - 7.18 Land west of High Street Measham (H2a) is potentially affected by the route of HS2.
+In order to provide flexibility in the event that the final route of HS2 does impact upon the site it is proposed to make alternative provision to ensure that the overall requirement is still met.
 Our preference would be to make this provision elsewhere in Measham.
 We have assessed the various sites identified in the SHLAA.
-Whilst a number of the sites are quite small and or now have planning permission there are two large areas identified in the SHLAA; one off Atherstone Road (sites M6 and M7) and one off Ashby Road/ Leicester Road (sites M11 and M12).
+Whilst a number of the sites are quite small and/or now have planning permission there are two large areas identified in the SHLAA; one off Atherstone Road (sites M6 and M7) and one off Ashby Road/ Leicester Road (sites M11 and M12).
 The site off Atherstone Road is largely in use as a brick and pipe manufacturing works.
 Our preference, therefore, is to identify land off Ashby Road/Leicester Road as a reserve site should the route of HS2 prohibit the development of land west of High Street. - 7.19 Both sites H3a and H3c are within the Minerals Consultation Area (and proposed Minerals Safeguarding Areas) as they contain potential near surface coal resources.
-Development should respond to the minerals safeguarding policies in the relevant Minerals Plan. - 7.20 As noted at paragraphs 7.8 two sites at Kegworth are also potentially affected by the route of HS2.
-Land south of Ashby Road, Kegworth is therefore, proposed as an alternative to these sites in the event that the route of HS2 does prohibit their development.
+Development should respond to the minerals safeguarding policies in the relevant Minerals Plan. - 7.20 As noted at paragraph 7.8 two sites at Kegworth are also potentially affected by the route of HS2.
+Land south of Ashby Road, Kegworth is therefore proposed as an alternative to these sites in the event that the final route of HS2 does prohibit their development.
 The site is capable of accommodating about 110 dwellings so it will not make up all the shortfall that would result from the loss of these two sites.

-7.2021 Policy H3 identifies any specific requirements which will be expected to be met as part of the development of these allocations.
+7.21 Policy H3 identifies any specific requirements which will be expected to be met as part of the development of these allocations.